-The same day Urban Outfitters offered me an e-receipt I read about how the Encyclopedia Britannica decided to stop printing volumes.
+The same day Urban Outfitters offered me an e-receipt I read about how the Encyclopedia Britannica Encyclopedia Britannica decided to stop printing its volumes.
 After 244 years, they are going purely digital.

 Of course, this trend isn’t anything new — Apple has been sending receipts to my email for a couple years now.
 I like it because it keeps my wallet clear and makes it easier to find that receipt later if I need it (I can just search my email).
 Also, let’s not forget that Wikipedia has been providing information electronically on millions of subjects for more than a decade.
 As if we needed a reminder, the last vestiges of our lives on paper are ending.

 Except when it comes to our home offices and personal record-keeping.
-And so, in 2012, 37 years after the paperless office first entered the lexicon (it was coined in a 1975 BusinessWeek article), we are still printing and filing, storing and shredding paper — way more than we need to.
+And so, decades after the paperless office first entered the lexicon (it was coined in a 1975 BusinessWeek article), we are still printing and filing, storing and shredding paper — way more than we need to.
 And the reason isn’t technology or stubbornness, it’s that age-old human stumbling block: habit.

 So whether you want to go paperless (or even paper-limited) for greater mobility, less clutter, or a lighter environmental footprint, the first problem to tackle is your own habits — here are some guidelines for how to go paperless:

-2. Embrace Esigning: The last things I had been printing out were contracts, leases and the like, which need to be signed and sent back to someone.
+The last things I had been printing out were contracts, leases and the like, which need to be signed and sent back to someone.
 Most companies, however, will accept an esignature these days.
 An eSignature is defined as: “...an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
-As long as the intent is clear, it’s legal (see more info here).
+As long as the intent is clear, it’s legal.
+(Learn more about the history of electronic signatures.)
 If you want to make sure all your bases are covered, services like DocuSign help both ends of an agreement sign electronically.

-5. Send Invitations and Cards Electronically: While a heartfelt letter is often worth putting pen to paper, and postcards are still kind of fun to receive, Paperless Post offers a number of low-cost personalized cards.
-Also, Pingg has some of the prettiest designs out there for acknowledging birthdays, anniversaries, graduations, and the like.
-SomeECards is great for when you’re in need of something funny and silly.
+While a heartfelt letter is often worth putting pen to paper, and postcards are still kind of fun to receive, Paperless Post offers a number of low-cost personalized cards, for example.

-6. What to Keep on Paper: Your car title, registration and insurance information need to be on paper, at least for the foreseeable future.
-Even so, it is a great idea to scan these documents (these are all-important enough to require backup).
-Other things I like to keep on paper include: records for my home, instruction manuals for my appliances (in case I need them if the power goes out) and copies of my pet's vaccinations, which you typically have to make a copy of anyway when you want to board, fly or groom them.
+Your car title, registration and insurance information need to be on paper, at least for the foreseeable future.
+Even so, it's a great idea to scan these documents as these are important enough to require backup.
+Other things I like to keep on paper include records for my home, instruction manuals for my appliances (in case I need them if the power goes out) and copies of my pet's vaccinations, which you typically have to make a copy of anyway when you want to board, fly or groom them.

-One final note: Be absolutely sure that you are backing up your files offsite, especially if you are scanning important records and recycling them.
+One final note: Be absolutely sure that you're backing up your files offsite, especially if you are scanning important records and recycling them.
 I use Mozy.com, which automatically updates all files on my computer each day.
-An external hard drive is not enough if there is a fire or flood in your house and your computer and hard drive are ruined.
+An external hard drive is not enough if there's a fire or flood in your house and your computer and hard drive are ruined.
 Data should always be stored in a separate place from your computer and hard drive.

 If you own a business and want more specifics about how take a whole company paperless, check out this informative article on Lifehack.